 Working closely with Playground Games, I created the foundational lighting for Horizon 2 and was part of the team that refined it to polish.

 In my Look/Lighting Development Lead role on Blizzard’s World of Warcraft, StarCraft, and Diablo franchises, I developed lighting and materials for cinematic characters and environments.
-Alongside Project and Art Directors, I helped forge a cohesive visual language.
+Alongside Project and Art Directors, I helped forge a cohesive visual language for each franchise cinematic.

 Coupled with my feature film experience, these roles have given me a unique understanding of the perks and perils of offline dependencies for real-time titles and pre-rendered cinematics.
 I design pipelines that maximize a studio’s bandwidth and minimize the pitfalls.

 My roles have also given me an understanding of the importance that physically-based rendering plays in today’s real-time visuals.
 More importantly, they've lent me the insight to create PBR lighting workflows upon which consistent foundations can be built but to which art direction need not be chained.
 Algorithms can indeed compromise with aesthetic, and vice-versa.

 When the need arises, I write tools that lead to better workflows and higher-quality visuals.
 From asset analysis stages to light managers, I create working prototypes and collaborate with Tools teams to integrate them into existing pipelines.

 As a child, I was fascinated by visual effects films.
 I devoured any source I could find that described how visual effects were created, and as I learned more that fascination became passion.
 By college I was determined to work in film and worked obsessively toward that goal.
 When the opportunity arrived, I leapt.